Foundation to Sponsor

 FOR IMMEDIATE RELEASE

-Bill's Donuts Family Will Receive 2013 Community Founders Award
+Bill's Donuts Family Receive 2013 Community Founders Award

 Pictured above left to right: Faye Elam, Lisa Elam Tucker, Jim Elam

-The Bill's Donuts family--Faye Elam, the mother, Bill's widow; Lisa Elam Tucker, a daughter; and Jim Elam, a son--are this year's recipients of the eighth annual Community Founders Award.
-They will be honored by the Centerville-Washington Foundation at an October 23 reception at The Golf Club at Yankee Trace.
+The Bill's Donuts family--Faye Elam, the mother, Bill's widow; Lisa Elam Tucker, a daughter; and Jim Elam, a son--were the 2013 recipients of the eighth annual Community Founders Award.
+They were honored by the Centerville-Washington Foundation at an October 23 reception at The Golf Club at Yankee Trace.

 The Foundation's Community Founders award was initiated to recognize outstanding service to Centerville and Washington Township.

 "The list of community activities the Elam family has supported is off the charts.
 If they gave Nobel Donut Prizes to bakeries, Bill's would already be on the list," Bob Yeck, Foundation president, said.